JulienrBourgeois/Connect-Four--Java/README.md

 After every turn, I called checkVertical, checkHorizontal and checkDiagonals to see if a player had won the game.
 The checkVertical and checkHorizontal consisted in my iterating through a 2D array and just switching the nested loops to resemble different search methods.
 I then checked for 4 streaks of the same piece within this iteration to check for a win.
 The diagonals were a bit tricky.
 I realized that there were several different diagonals to check on the board.
 I also realized that the dimensions of the board were constant.
 So I just made a method that checked each diagonal, one by one.
 If at any time a streak had been found, we would break the execution and reveal the winner!

 Overall, connect four was a neat little project.
+Looking back at it, I can definetly tell this app was made during my "Bad variable name phase" as all of my variable names were random letters that I can't even understand anymore 😂.
+Again, it is awesome to see my growth as a programmer over the months and years!
 I definetly could have gone bigger, but I wanted to get finished with Java and pursure further passions in Unity and XCode programming!